maine-imre/handwaver/docs/EmbodiedUserInput/SystemDescription.md

 ---

 ## Input
+* **General Description:**
-Input is handled in [this file](https://github.com/maine-imre/handwaver/blob/feature/gesture-abstraction/Assets/Scripts/EmbodiedInput/BodyInputDataSystem.cs) where the APIs from the various hardwares are fed into a data structure [defined here,](https://github.com/maine-imre/handwaver/blob/feature/gesture-abstraction/Assets/Scripts/EmbodiedInput/BodyInput.cs) which holds the data in a general way that the rest of the system can use.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Input is handled in [this file](https://github.com/maine-imre/handwaver/blob/feature/gesture-abstraction/Assets/Scripts/EmbodiedInput/BodyInputDataSystem.cs) where the APIs from the various hardwares are fed into a data structure, [defined here,](https://github.com/maine-imre/handwaver/blob/feature/gesture-abstraction/Assets/Scripts/EmbodiedInput/BodyInput.cs) which holds the data in a general way that the rest of the system can use.

+* **TheDataStructure**
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; BodyInput is made up of BodyComponents and Hands.

 ---